gustavo11/polydb/README.txt

 and not stored in the database.
 We do plan to implement those features in the near future.

 In addition to that PolyDB also have the following limitations:
 - Each VCF file should represent one single sample.
-VCF files containing multiple results are not accepted.
+VCF files containing multiple samples are not accepted.
 - Indels and substitutions larger than 255 bp will be discarded.